- Many web sites have lists and examples of NFR's.

 Scalability -The requirements that describe the ability to add and remove capacity to the system without affecting the availability to the system, while maximizing maintainability and constraining costs.

-Security - The ability to maintain the confidentiality and integrity of a system and the data contain in or controlled by the system.
+Security - The ability to maintain the confidentiality and integrity of a system and the data contained in or controlled by the system.
 Requirements related to system access, system integrity, system confidentiality and system configuration.